 Using live or historical data to run test systems or other applications is a commercial matter rather than "derivative works" in our eyes.
 15-minute delayed data is FREE in the EU per traditional exchange practice.
-Alternatively, one can choose to use CT or PP, which is why we recommend using 4-Part test for objective rate setting (see point 5).
+Alternatively, one can choose to use CT or PP, which we recommend using 4-Part test for objective rate setting (see point 5).

-5. Objective rate setting based on 4-Part test rather than regulatory price control
+5. Objective rate setting based on 4-Part test rather than regulatory price control test; and (4) same rights test.

-We advocate for a "4-part test" that taken directly from the music industry's copyright laws.
-"4-Part Test" deemed an agreeable principle universally - (1) willing seller willing buyer standard; (2) same parties' test; (3) "effective competition" test; and (4) same rights test.
 It is time-tested and simple enough to be used by the Music Industry.
-What gets paid and who gets what should NOT be dictated by regulators NOR by a small group of people in a "governance committee" (see this).
-We see the Securities and Exchange Commission (SEC)'s CT-Plan and related proposals in the US as problematic.
+What get paid and who get what should NOT be dictated by regulators NOR by a small group of people in a "governance committee" (see this).
+We see the SEC's CT-Plan and other related proposals in the US as problematic.